camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 In both engines, a send task has the same behavior as a service task - so please refer to the details above.
 A send task is migrated exactly like a service task.

+### Gateways

+Gateways rarely need migration, the relevant configuration is mostly in the expressions on outgoing sequence flows.

+### Expressions

+Expressions need to be in [FEEL (frienfly-enough expression language)](x) instead of [JUEL (Java unified expression language)](x).

+Migrating simple expressions is doable (as you can see in [these test cases](https://github.com/berndruecker/camunda-platform-to-cloud-migration/blob/main/camunda-modeler-plugin-platform-to-cloud-converter/client/JuelToFeelConverter.test.js)), but not all expressions can be automatically converted.

+The following concepts are especially not possible:

+* Calling out to functiol Java code using beans in expressions
+* Registering custom function definitions